Burbach, North Rhine-Westphalia: Transport

+Burbach has five stations along the Betzdorf–Haiger railway, in the districts Wahlbach, Burbach, Würgendorf, Holzhausen and Niederdresselnbach, they are served by the local train line number RB96 of Hessische Landesbahn, section DreiLänderBahn.
+Burbach is located in the fare association Westfalen-Tarif, in the zones number 82002, 82003 and 82004.

+Also local bus lines connect Burbach to the public transport.

 Running through the northeast of the municipal area is Autobahn A 45 (Sauerlandlinie).
 As well, the municipal area is connected in the east to Federal Highway (Bundesstraße) B 54, which runs from Siegen towards Limburg an der Lahn.
-Bus connections are provided by the Westphalia-South Transport Community (Verkehrsgemeinschaft Westfalen-Süd; VGWS) running to all neighbouring communities.

-The community is directly connected to the Deutsche Bahn railway network by the Hellertalbahn railway running from Haiger to Betzdorf.

 In the southern municipal area lies the Siegerland Airport.

 Established businesses

 Well known businesses in Burbach are: